US charges Russian oligarch, dismantles cybercrime operation | Law-Order

 - United States

-The Justice Department announced Wednesday that it had charged a Russian oligarch with sanctions violations and that officials have dismantled a cybercrime operation controlled by a Russian military intelligence agency.
+The Biden administration has charged a Russian oligarch with violating the US government sanctions and has disrupted a cybercrime operation controlled by a Russian military intelligence agency, officials said Wednesday.

+The actions, announced amid Russia's ongoing war against Ukraine, underscore what US officials say are their efforts to crack down on Russian criminal activity, to choke off the flow of “dirty money” and to disrupt the Kremlin's malicious cyber acts.

+“Our goal is to ensure that sanctions Russian oligarchs, and cyber criminals will not find safe haven,” Deputy Attorney General Lisa Monaco said Wednesday.

-The case against against Konstantin Malofeyev accuses him of trying to evade earlier Treasury Department sanctions by seeking to secretly acquire media organisations across Europe.
-Officials also seized millions of dollars they say are traceable to the sanctions violations.
+The case against against Konstantin Malofeyev, a Russian media baron, accuses him of trying to evade earlier Treasury Department sanctions resulting from Russia's 2014 annexation of Crimea.
+Though the sanctions barred US citizens from working for or doing business with him, Malofeyev allegedly used co-conspirators to secretly acquire media organisations across Europe in hopes of spreading pro-Russia propaganda.

+A former CNBC and Fox News employee was arrested London last month for his work as a television producer for Malofeyev.

-The announcement comes two days after US officials seized a yacht in Spain belonging to a Russian oligarch, Viktor Vekselberg, with close ties to Russian President Vladimir Putin.
+The announcements come two days after US officials seized a yacht in Spain belonging to a Russian oligarch, Viktor Vekselberg, with close ties to Russian President Vladimir Putin.

 The Justice Department in the last year has taken aim against Russia-based cybercrime, recovering in June most of a multimillion-dollar ransom that Colonial Pipeline paid to hackers after a ransomware attack that halted operations and announcing charges last fall against two suspected ransomware operators.